kartik-dev/ElevatorControlSystem/README.md

 }
 ```
 ### Elevator
-The Elevator class is responsible for elevator's behaviours (i.e moveUp, moveDown)
+The Elevator class is responsible for elevator's behaviours (i.e moveUp, moveDown) and maintain the state (current floor and destination floors list)

 __ElevatorFactory__ - Interface to define the ElevatorControlSystem attributes and behaviours
 ```java